 Fjellinjen is owned by the Oslo municipality (60%) and Akershus county (40%).

-Each toll passage is essentially a financial transaction.
-On average, more than 32 million passages are registered at Fjellinjen's toll stations every month.
+Every toll passage is a financial transaction.
+On average, over 32 million toll passages are registered at our stations each month.
+With annual revenues of approximately NOK 5 billion, Fjellinjen ranks among Norway’s 250 largest companies by turnover.

-The Norwegian Parliament has decreed that Fjellinjen has the right to collect tolls in the Oslo area and has the obligation to finance approved projects in the Oslo Package 3.
+Mandated by the Norwegian Parliament, Fjellinjen holds both the right to collect tolls and the obligation to secure financing for approved projects under Oslo Package 3.